Willie Morris, Mississippi Writer

 Willie Morris (1934-1999) lived much of his childhood and adult life in Mississippi, in Jackson as well as in Yazoo City.
 He graduated from the University of Texas in Austin.

-Morris went to work for Harper’s Magazine and quickly rose to the role of editor-in-chief in the 1960s.
-He was editor during a tumultuous time in US history.
+Morris worked for Harper’s Magazine and quickly rose to the role of editor-in-chief in the 1960s, a tumultuous time in US history.
 The Willie Morris Library’s display highlights numerous articles about seminal world events chronicled in Harper’s Magazine during his tenure.
-At the same time, the library features a homier, sweeter focus on the writer’s stories of his childhood involving his dog and events of everyday life.
+The library also features a sweeter focus on the writer’s stories about his childhood involving his dog and events of everyday life.
 As Morris once wrote: “Words are often as important as experience, because words make experience last.”

-Not long after he passed away, a friend he knew in college and his friend’s wife created a literary prize named after him: The Willie Morris Award for Southern Fiction.
+Not long after he passed away in 1999, a friend he knew in college and his friend’s wife created a literary prize named after him: The Willie Morris Award for Southern Fiction.